Heat Stress Laws & Regulations

 • Regular monitoring of environmental conditions using tools like Wet Bulb Globe Temperature (WBGT) meters

-OSHA also advocates for acclimatization programs to help workers adapt to high-heat environments gradually.
+OSHA also advocates for acclimatization programs to help workers gradually adapt to high-heat environments.

 State-Specific Heat Protection Laws